The Universe is a dream dreamed by a single dreamer where all the dream characters dream too.

 Separate the actor from the role.
 It’s tempting to think of an actor as the characters they play.
 In the same way, separate the person from the dream character based on them.
 “You were in my dream last night, and you…” No, a dream character that looks like you was in the dream.
 Dreams can directly depict people you know, but more often the characters are projections of your inner world.
 So when you dream about people you know, it’s not really “them,” usually.

-Nowhere is this lesson more important than in dreams about cheating:
+Nowhere is this lesson more important than with dreams about cheating:

 Even when dream characters look like people you know, they’re still actors.
 And the way they are presented in a dream — appearance, dress, behavior, demeanor — is based on your thoughts, feelings, perceptions, desires, observations and so forth.
 It’s a characterization.
 The character’s appearance is a costume that covers something deeper.

-Your observations about a person can be spot on and shown to you in dreams.
+Your observations about a person can be spot on and take form in your dreams.
 You can even see things about people that are hidden or still to come in the future, such as a coming pregnancy or change of hairstyle.
 Usually, though, characterization is involved.
-The dream character is presented to you subjectively, not objectively.
+Everything in your dreams is presented subjectively, not objectively.

-Sometimes the representations are direct, but other times it’s easy to be fooled by appearances.
-Remember that the dreaming mind takes all input and translates it into symbolism.
-It’s like a computer that renders binary code (strings of 0s and 1s) into imagery.
-What you see in a dream is a rendering, but at the core of it are essential truths and facts.
-How it’s presented to you in dreams depends largely on how your dreaming mind works, the input you are receiving, and what sort of dream experience you are having.
+Sometimes the representations are direct and objective, but other times it’s easy to be fooled by appearances.
+The dreaming mind translates all input into symbolism.
+It’s like a computer that renders binary code (strings of 0s and 1s) as imagery.
+What you see in a dream is a rendering of information, a translation, and at the core of it are essential truths and facts.

 Direct Representations of People